The Latest eLangdell Titles

 Bankruptcy Law and Practice

-This is the fourth edition of Bankruptcy Law and Practice, a Casebook Designed to Train Lawyers for the Practice of Bankruptcy Law.
+This is the Fifth Edition of Bankruptcy Law and Practice, a Casebook Designed to Train Lawyers for the Practice of Bankruptcy Law.
 It is designed for a one-semester course in debtor/creditor law and bankruptcy.
 The book deals with both creditor remedies and debtor protections, starting with state law collection remedies, exemptions, and the important special protections for secured creditors under both Article 9 of the Uniform Commercial Code and state real property recording acts.

 Sources of American Law: An Introduction to Legal Research